BitcoinDesign/Guide/guide/glossary/address.md

 ## Address validation

 Validation with visual feedback can reduce user anxiety about making mistakes.
 While addresses look like randomly assembled characters, there are patterns that can be used to identify whether an address is valid or not.
 For [segwit]({{'/guide/glossary/address/#segwit-address---p2wpkh' | relative_url}}) and [taproot]({{'/guide/glossary/address/#taproot-address---p2tr' | relative_url}}) addresses, it may be possible to identify which characters are incorrect.
 However, there are limits to this.
 Too many mistakes may result in an address that is valid but different from what the user intended to enter.
+You can try [this interactive validator](https://bitcoin.sipa.be/bech32/demo/demo.html).

 {% include image-gallery.html pages = page.images_validation %}